Ahmed-Moourad/DevOps-Interview-Questions-for-Juniors/README.md

-a suite of plugins which supports implementing and integrating continuous delivery pipelines into Jenkins.
+a suite of plugins that supports implementing and integrating continuous delivery pipelines into Jenkins.
 A continuous delivery pipeline is an automated expression of your process for getting software from version control right through to your users and customers.